kinobi/easyfit/README.md

 # EasyFit

-A Fitbit activity logging helper
+A PWA Fitbit activity logging helper

 ## About